-Rather than addressing the two delinquent SOR-related accounts, over a substantial period of time, Applicant simply took no action to resolve them.
-Instead, she seemingly awaited for financial assistance from her ex-husband before making any resolution efforts of her own.
-Aside from Applicant's verbal and written comments regarding her debts, there is little documentary evidence to support her claimed goodfaith efforts to address those debts.
-Applicant failed to submit documentation to support her contentions that: creditors or collection agents had been contacted; repayment plans had been established; payments had been made; or accounts had been resolved.
+Rather than addressing the four delinquent SOR-related accounts, over a substantial period of time, Applicant simply took no action to resolve them.
+Instead, he claimed he was unaware of one such account and that he had forgotten the other account.
+Aside from Applicant's verbal and written comments regarding his debts, there is little documentary evidence to support his claimed good-faith efforts to address those debts before or after the SOR was issued.
+Applicant failed to submit documentation to indicate that creditors or collection agents had been contacted; repayment plans had been established; payments had been made; or accounts had been resolved.
 There are no copies of account statements, cancelled checks, bank statements or registers, receipts, or letters from creditors or collection agents reflecting any positive activity - documented proof to substantiate compliance with repayment arrangements - with respect to the accounts.
+Furthermore, while there is evidence of two bankruptcies, and four unspecified (as to amounts or payees) installment payments, there are no specifics as to any payments that may have been made to the bankruptcy creditors.